 The Food Safety Lab at Jack in the Box regularly samples ingredients from our suppliers, distributors and restaurants in an effort to verify compliance to product specifications, including microbiological, chemical, physical, organoleptic and visual analysis.
 These evaluations are intended to continually measure our food-safety systems & performance and to help ensure the quality and safety of our ingredients.

 At restaurants, our food quality and safety systems are designed to verify that proper food preparation and handling procedures are taking place every shift, every day.
 Throughout each work shift, management personnel are required to verify that product-safety procedures are being followed.
 These checks assess critical items such as correct temperatures, proper use of food-preparation tools, cross-contamination prevention, and continual practice of proper employee health and hygiene.
 We have teamed with an independent third-party firm to conduct unannounced food-safety inspections at our restaurants throughout the year.

 Our food quality and safety program has been recognized as one of the most comprehensive systems in the industry.
 In 2004, Jack in the Box received the Black Pearl Award from the International Association for Food Protection and the NSF International Food Safety Leadership Award for outstanding food-safety achievements.
-In addition to awards and accolades, our food-safety program and staff have been the focus of numerous magazine articles, including a case study in Food Safety Magazine highlighting Jack in the Box's pioneering efforts in food safety.

 Jack in the Box is a member of a coalition of industry members of the National Restaurant Association and the National Council of Chain Restaurants that have demonstrated a corporate commitment to food safety.
 We work hand in hand with state and local regulatory officials to measure how our restaurants are meeting all public health and food-safety requirements.